-Child art work is respectfully displayed.
-Displays should be current, reflect the work being done by children in the program, and can be used to recognizes their accomplishments.
+Child artwork is respectfully displayed.
+Displays will be current, reflect the work being done by children in the program, and can be used to recognize their accomplishments.
 Photos of children's accomplishments in the program, school and the community are displayed.
 There is evidence of both Military and region/local culture and children's input in displays.